Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

+Below is the testing table for the Add Pupil Record page.

 | Logged in as | Can Access Logout | Can Access Home Page | Can Access About Page | Can Access User List | Can Access Submit Pupil Record | Can Cancel without Sumbit | Can Open Footer Links (new tab) |
 |--------------|-------------------|----------------------|-----------------------|----------------------|--------------------------------|---------------------------|---------------------------------|
 | School Admin | yes/pass          | yes/pass             | yes/pass              | yes/pass             | yes/pass                       | yes/pass                  | yes/pass                        |